-Kuehl created by Angela Brinskele in 2006.
+A photograph of Sheila Kuehl created by Angela Brinskele in 2006.
 Courtesy Angela Brinskele.

-Once best known as a youthful actor, Sheila James Kuehl is now a respected legislator and a vigorous advocate for glbtq rights.
+Once best known as a youthful actor, Sheila James Kuehl is now best known for her work as a respected California legislator and a vigorous advocate for glbtg rights.